mehdi-fathi/short-link/README.md

 ## Tech Features

-- Shutdown gracefully
+- Shutdown gracefully GO app with all containers
-- Memory Cache
+- Up project with docker
-- Take advantage of go routine in stat and validate links
+- Take advantage of go routine in saving stat and validate links
 - Use redis for saving count visits
 - Event-Driven-Design: We used queue with go routines to validate all links right after create a new one.
 - Hexagonal Architecture